kokatesaurabh/kokatesaurabh/README.md

 - **MAK-75-Framework**: The most advanced keylogger framework designed to work across multiple platforms (iOS, macOS, Linux, Windows, Android).
 It allows real-time monitoring of keystrokes without storing them in a database and includes a 0day feature that activates the keylogger without user interaction.
 [GitHub Repository](https://github.com/kokatesaurabh/MAK-75-Framework)

 - **Cyber-Jarvis**: An advanced AI-based system designed to assist hackers by providing real-time support and solutions when they encounter challenges.
 Built from scratch with a focus on performance and working with large datasets, this tool aims to be a game-changer in cybersecurity.
 [GitHub Repository](https://github.com/kokatesaurabh/Cyber-Jarvis)

+- - **VulnHawk**: An advanced vulnerability scanner and exploitation tool, designed to automatically identify and exploit vulnerabilities in systems and applications, providing deep insights into potential security gaps.
+[GitHub Repository](https://github.com/kokatesaurabh/VulnHawk)

 - **AnonyMac**: A tool designed to enhance network security by automatically changing MAC addresses based on user-defined intervals.
 This ensures continuous network connectivity while providing an extra layer of anonymity.
 [GitHub Repository](https://github.com/kokatesaurabh/AnonyMac)